pmurphyjam/MBMCharts/README.md

 MBMCharts
 =========

-Mobitor Business Model Charts for iPhone / iPad Objective-C
+Mobitor Business Model Charts for iPhone / iPad objective-c

 Mobitor Business Models for Charts
-Includes : Bar Chart, Line Chart & Pie Chart
+Includes : bar chart barchart, line chart linechart & pie chart piechart

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation